Winters and You: Making the Most of the Indoor Season

 To really make the most of your indoor time, you can learn a craft.
 Maker culture is booming right now.
 This means that while you practice your new craft, you can connect online or through social media to fun networks of makers all around the world.

 This can be DIY home improvement projects, like assembling floating shelves, or something like drawing or painting.
 Calligraphy, lettering, and handwriting practice are very popular and often lead to creative journaling.
+Other people might want to try indoor photography.

 Don’t forget knitting and sewing, the tried-and-true winter crafts.
 Not only do knit clothes keep reviving themselves in fashion every year during the winter season, but they are also dead useful for the cold months.
 Thanks to the internet, cute and on-trend patterns are coming out all the time.
 The same goes for sewing.
 Your sewing machine can do more than quilt and hem pants.
 Think of it when you’re sitting inside and imagining new window curtains or thinking of that dream dress you can never seem to find in stores.
 If you’re looking for the perfect sewing machine, check out our article here.